 Downtown Knoxville offers more than just activities for the nine to five set.
-There are a surprising number of options for families.
-(That number is growing all the time!)
-You can find activities based on your child’s interests like art and sports.
+There are a surprising number of options for families and that number is growing all the time!)
+You can find activities based on your child’s interests ranging from art to sports.
 Or you can play tourist and see the sights.
-Did we mention each season brings new events in downtown?
+Did we mention each season brings new events downtown?
 One of my family’s favorite parts of exploring downtown Knoxville is striking out on foot and seeing what we discover.
 You can park at one of the easily accessible parking garages.
-(Parking is free there on nights and weekends.)
+Parking is free there on nights and weekends.
 Then start walking!
 The downtown area is compact with Market Square at the center so it’s very easy to get around.
 Knoxville Moms has polled our families, friends and fellow contributors to get you started with this Downtown Knoxville activity guide.
 We hope this list will help you create fun memories in downtown Knoxville!

 25+ Things to Do in Downtown Knoxville